How your diet can improve your mental health

 Iron helps your red blood cells carry oxygen to your body’s tissues, so if less oxygen is reaching the tissues, this can result in weakness and lethargy, and low Iron can result in anaemia.

-Good food sources of Iron: leafy greens, lentils, and for those not plant-based egg yolks and red meat.
+Good food sources of Iron include leafy greens, lentils, and for those not plant-based egg yolks and red meat.

-Selenium is a trace element that is important for thyroid hormone synthesis and metabolism.
+Selenium is a trace element that is important for thyroid hormone synthesis and metabolism, and is key ingredient in our award-winning Daily Multi-Vitamin.
 It is a potent antioxidant which can have a positive effect on your mood and cognition.
-Brazil nuts are very high in Selenium, however could cause selenium toxicity if consumed regularly.
+Brazil nuts are very high in Selenium, however could cause selenium toxicity if consumed regularly or too high quantities.

-Good food sources of Selenium: mushrooms, beans, sunflower seeds, seafood and meat.
+As well as Brazil nuts, good food sources of Selenium include mushrooms, beans, sunflower seeds, seafood and meat.

-Known as the ‘Sunshine Hormone’, most Vitamin D is sourced from sunlight which converts it into its active form.
-More than half the population do not have optimal levels of Vitamin D and Public Health England recommend all adults take a Vitamin D supplement.
+Known as the ‘Sunshine Hormone’, most Vitamin D is sourced from sunlight which converts it into its active form in our body.
+More than half the population do not have optimal levels of Vitamin D and Public Health England recommend all adults take a Vitamin D3 supplement.
 Low Vitamin D is associated with depression, although the evidence is not strong enough for Vitamin D supplements in prevention of depression.
+You may enjoy reading 'How do you know if you're deficient in Vitamin D'.

 Good food sources of Vitamin D: fortified breakfast cereals, mushrooms, oily fish, eggs, red meat.